floriandejonckheere/falqon/docs/cli_reference.md

 ### Clear

-The `clear` command clears the contents of the queue.
+The `clear` command clears all messages in a queue.

 ```bash
 # Clear all messages in the queue